mvpires/PZServerAdminDiscordBot/README.md

 <br>

 <img alt="Revaluating Maintenance" src="https://img.shields.io/badge/maintenance-revaluation-yellow.svg" title="The bot will probably be maintained again." /><br>
 *The bot is being revaluated.
-I plan to port it to JavaScript (No AI) and make it available on other operating systems*
+I plan to updated it and make it available on other operating systems*

 ## Contents
 * [Features](#features)